CCR Preparation Instructions

 - The finalized CCR must be distributed to the Public prior to the PN one-year deadline but before July 1st.

-- Your CCR Rule Manager and the Rule Manager who issued the violation must receive both the finalized CCR (with PN) and a completed PN certification.
+- Both your CCR Rule Manager and the Rule Manager who issued the violation must receive the finalized CCR containing the PN.

 Consecutive Water Systems